Regularization of Nonlinear Inverse Problems -- From Functional Analysis to Data-Driven Approaches: Further reading and outlook

 The theory of \emph{iterative Tikhonov regularization} is well-understood for linear inverse problems (see \cite{Gro84}).
 It is well-known for linear inverse problems that iterated Tikhonov regularization can overcome the \emph{saturation effect} of Tikhonov regularization: The best convergence rates for Tikhonov-regularization are $\mathcal{O}(\delta^{2/3})$, a rate which has also been proven for nonlinear inverse problems in \cite{Neu89}.
 Source conditions in weak form have been developed in \cite{EngZou00}.
 Tikhonov regularization for nonlinear inverse problems have been analyzed in \cite{Sch93b}.
 This method can overcome the saturation result of Tikhonov regularization, where $\mathcal{O}(\sqrt{\delta})$ is optimal (see \cite{Gro83,Gro84}).
 To overcome the saturation is also the topic of iterative Bregman regularization for learning (see for instance \cite{GruHolLehHocZel24_report}).

 Convergence rates for finite dimensional approximations of Tikhonov regularization in Banach spaces have been published in \cite{PoeResSch10}.

-Instead of evaluating $\opo$ exactly one can formulate a constraint $\y = \op{\x}$ and solve for a constrained Tikhonov functional.
+Instead of evaluating $\opo$ exactly one can formulate a constraint $\y = F[\x]$ and solve for a constrained Tikhonov functional.
 It is often referred to as an \emph{all-at-once} approach (see for instance \cite{Kal16,KalNguSch21}) and bilevel optimization \cite{ChaKun94a,ItoKun00,ItoKun99}.
 The all-at-once approach also allows for convergence rates results.

 The main interest of this chapter was in an analysis of regularization methods in an infinite dimensional setting.
-Iterative algorithms for solving \emph{linear} ill-posed problems have been extensively studied in the infinite dimensional setting, see for instance \cite{Han95,Gro84,EngHanNeu96}.
+Iterative methods for solving \emph{linear} ill-posed problems have been extensively studied in the infinite dimensional setting, see for instance \cite{Han95,Gro84,EngHanNeu96}.
 For nonlinear ill-posed problems the literature is much sparser: We refer to the books \cite{KalNeuSch08,BakGon89,BakKok04}.
 A Levenberg-Marquardt iteration has been analyzed in \cite{Han97}.
-More on gradient descent algorithms can be found in \cite{ReaJin20}. \cite{Ram99} considered \autoref{eq:lwm} where $\opo$ is approximated during the iteration by operators $\opo_{\ttn}$ which are possibly easier to evaluate.
+More on gradient descent methods can be found in \cite{ReaJin20}. \cite{Ram99} considered \autoref{eq:lwm} where $\opo$ is approximated during the iteration by operators $F_\ttn$ which are possibly easier to evaluate.
 For the analysis of iterative methods for solving finite dimensional linear inverse problems we refer to \cite{Han10}.
 The analysis of iterative regularization methods for solving linear inverse problems in infinite dimensional Hilbert spaces has been developed for instance in \cite{Gro84,Han95,Gro11,Gil77}.
 Regularization theory of iterative methods for solving nonlinear inverse problems has been developed in \cite{Bak92,HanNeuSch95,Sch96,Bla96,BlaNeuSch97,BakKok04,KalNeuSch08,SchGraGroHalLen09,SchuKalHofKaz12}.
+More recent references on Landweber-types methods in Banach-spaces are published in \cite{Jin25,HuaJinLuZha25}, containing also steepest descent and minimal error methods, which have been proposed in an Hilbert space setting in \cite{Sch96}.

 A recent trend also concerns the analysis of dynamical flow for solving linear inverse problems, which probably goes back to \cite{Sho67}.
 In contrast to \emph{scale space methods} , which are often used for filtering (see for instance \cite{AlvGuiLioMor93,AlvLioMor92,Wei97a,Wei98}) regularization methods lead to \emph{inverse scale space methods} , introduced in \cite{SchGro01}, which has been extended from the Hilbert space norm setting to the Bregman setting in \cite{Gil18,BurGilOshXu06,ShiOsh08b,LieNor07b,BurOshXuGil05,BurGilMoeEckCre16}.